-155 4 Method
+4 Method

 As described in Sect.
-2, the BDA-based threshold calibration starts from the definition of the following input parameters and data for each considered event: i_f , A_b , V{dep} , ψ and i(t).
+2, the BDA-based threshold calibration starts from the definition of the following input parameters and data for each considered event: i_f , A_b , V{dep} and , ψ is carried out with MC approach using the Latin Hypercube Sampling (LHS)procedure

+(McKay et al. (2000), Helton and Davis (2003) and Helton et al. (2006))for the generation of the sample.
+The implementation of this procedure is schematized in and i(t).
 Subsequently, based on these values, what we call the "event characteristics" are computed for each analysed debris flow: first c (Eq.
 (2)) and E (Eq.
 (4)), and then D (Eq.
 (9)) and I (Eq.
 (10)).
-Finally, the (I, D) couples of the events are used to calibrate the threshold, namely to quantify the threshold coefficients a and b of Eq.
+Finally, the (I,D) couples of the events are used to calibrate the threshold, namely to quantify the threshold coefficients a and b of Eq.
 (12).

 Coherently to the estimate procedure, the uncertainty analysis of the BDA-based threshold calibration is divided into three parts (Fig. 3).
 First, the uncertainty characterisation of the input parameters and data is determined (Fig. 3(a)).
-Then, for each debris flow, the uncertainty analysis of the event characteristics is performed with an MC simulation, starting from the uncertain quantities above defined above-defined uncertain quantities (Fig. 3(b)).
-Finally, a further MC simulation is carried

-165 out to perform the uncertainty analysis of the threshold, using as input the (I, D) couples of the events obtained from the first MC simulation (Fig. 3(c)).
+Then, for each debris flow, the uncertainty analysis of the event characteristics is performed with an MC simulation, starting from the uncertain quantities above defined (Fig. 3(b)).
+Finally, a further MC simulation is carried out to perform the uncertainty analysis of the threshold, using as input the (I,D) couples of the events obtained from the first MC simulation (Fig. 3and is composed of three main steps (C)).
 In this way, the impact of the uncertain parameters and data on the threshold is quantified.

-All the analyses are performed using the R software (R Core Team, 2013)and, in the following sections, we present the details of each part.
+All the analyses are performed using the R software (R Core Team, 2013) and, in the following sections, we present the details of each part.
+First, the